Thinkmill/monorepo-starter/README.md

 # Monorepo Starter

+> Note - this starter is still a work in progress and some features described below have not been set up yet

 > An example setup of how to do a monorepo, used in our [Monorepo Getting Started Guide]()

 > Usable as a template from github